 Our segment of the retail industry is fragmented and highly competitive and we expect competition to increase in the future.
 We operate in the discount retail sector, which is currently and is expected to continue to be highly competitive with respect to price, store location, merchandise quality, assortment and presentation, and customer service, including merchandise delivery and checkout options.
 Our competitors include single-price dollar stores, multi-price dollar stores, mass merchandisers, on-line retailers, discount retailers, drug stores, convenience stores, independently-operated discount stores, grocery stores and a wide variety of other retailers.
 In addition, several competitors have sections within their stores devoted to "one dollar" price point merchandise, which further increases competition.
-We believe we differentiate ourselves from other retailers by providing high-value, high-quality, low-cost merchandise to enter our retail sector.
+We believe we differentiate ourselves from other retailers by providing high-value, high-quality, low-cost merchandise in attractively-designed stores that are conveniently located.
+Our sales and profits could be reduced by increases in competition.
+There are no significant economic barriers for others to enter our retail sector.